-So, what should we use as the endpoint for all this?
+So, when has all the medication left your body?
 There is no obvious “zero”, because the very end of this process takes a long time.

-I’ll bet the question you are really asking is how long does it take the effects of your medication to go away.
-Of course the changes in the brain chemistry that medications reate do not immediately reverse themselves.
+I’m guessing the question you are really asking is how long does it take the effects of your medication to go away.
+Of course the changes in the brain chemistry that medications create do not immediately reverse themselves.
 It takes many more days — perhaps weeks, or even months — for the brain chemistry to go back to the way it was before the medication was started.
-So even though the medication goes away fairly quickly, the effects can last much longer than that. sometimes people can stay well for months before relapsing.
-For example, imagine someone who has been stable for several years decides to stop taking her medication.
-Depending on which medication that was, and how well it was working, she might stay well for several months but then find her old symptoms coming back.
-On the other hand, those symptoms might come back more quickly if her medication caused brain chemistry changes that more quickly revert to their previous state.
+So even though the medication goes away fairly quickly, the effects can last much longer than that.
+Sometimes people can stay well for months before relapsing.
+By then, it’s not so clear if stopping the medication was really the culprit.

-And any case , you should not stop any medication without talking about it with your doctor.
-She or he can help you plan for what comes next, after that; and warn you about some of the bad things that can happen from stopping the medication suddenly.
+In any case , you should not stop any medication without talking about it with your doctor or nurse practitioner.
+She or he can help you plan for what comes next.
 For many medications, especially if they are stopped suddenly, some very bad things can happen when they are stopped without some kind of supervision and backup plan.
 So make sure you DO NOT do this on your own.